 - Weight Maintenance

-- Q Why is it hard for some women to lose weight?
+- Q Why is it harder to lose weight as I get older?